The idea of making Vietnamese rice paper rolls keep flashes in my mind after I savor a few in a newly opened Vietnamese restaurant.

 You need to keep the rolls from drying out.
 Arrange the rolls on a single layer and make sure they do not touch each other.
 The rice paper rolls will stick together once they touch each other which can be difficult to separate without damaging them.

-Use the cling film to cover them and store in the refrigerator.
+Use the cling film to cover them and store them in the refrigerator.
 It should be good for half a day.

 For the rice paper rolls